Events at the Center for Hellenic Studies

 |Black Classicists | Fifteen Portraits

-From Spring until Fall of 2018, the Center for Hellenic Studies will showcase fifteen portraits of influential black classicists.
+From Spring 2018 until Spring of 2019, the Center for Hellenic Studies is showcasing fifteen portraits of influential black classicists.
 This historic exhibition celebrates the important role of African Americans in the field of Classics, and provides a unique opportunity to reflect upon the purpose of higher education and its place in the struggle for equality and human enrichment.
 Read More...